HaiKonofanDesu/konofan-assets-jp-sortet/README.md

 3. Rename the id.txt file to id.json
 4. Copy the .atlas, .png and .json file (from step 3)
 5. Load the 3 files into a Spine Viewer

+**Full Char Art**

+Assets\AddressableAssetsStore\UnityAssets\Battle\Sprite\CharacterImage

+**Skill Icons**
+Skill Icons with their Sub passives don't exist per se in the Files and need to be build manually.
+If needed DM me and I can try to provide them to you.